thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 > 📘
 >
 > **Note**: When requesting proofs, the data requested will be encoded as part of the proof in the response.
-See the [Platform Proofs page](reference-platform-proofs) for details on decoding the data

 ** Example Request and Response **